-Administrative registration, which ensures that the University has all the student's personal details, such as home address, local Grahamstown address, medical aid, car registration etc. In order to complete this registration, the student needs to have paid the Registration Fee.
-This registration takes place on the first weekend (approximately first weekend in February each year).
-And each student is issued with a student card and student number.

-Curriculum Approval (used to be called Academic registration) takes place on the Friday at the end of Orientation week, when they sign up officially for the courses which they have decided upon for their chosen degree.
+- Administrative registration, which ensures that the University has all the student's personal details, such as home address, local Grahamstown address, medical aid, car registration etc. In order to complete this registration, the students needs to have paid the Minimal Initial Payment (MIP).
+This registration takes place on the first weekend (approximately 3-4 Feb each year).
+And each student is issued with a student card and student number. - Curriculum Approval (used to be called Academic registration) takes place on the Friday at the end of Orientation week, when they sign up officially for the courses which they have decided upon for their chosen degree.